Zander-Labuschagne/Secure-Sign-In-v4.0.0/README.md

 **1.1.
 Linux:** Either run the SecureSignIn-4.0a-linux file on a Linux operating system with the ``./SecureSignIn-4.0a-linux`` command or run the install.sh file after extracting the zip file to install the application on Linux systems with the following command: ``sudo sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.

-**1.2. macOS:** Either run the SecureSignIn-4.0a-macOS file on a macOS operating system with the ``./SecureSignIn-4.0a-macOS`` command or run the install.sh file after extracting the zip file to install the application on macOS systems with the following command: ``sudo sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.
+**1.2. macOS:** Either run the SecureSignIn-4.0a-macOS file on a macOS operating system with the ``./SecureSignIn-4.0a-macOS`` command or run the install.sh file after extracting the zip file to install the application on macOS systems with the following command: ``sh install.sh`` which should add a ``ssi`` command that you can execute in a terminal session.

 2.1.
 On some Linux and macOS systems it's necessary to run ``sudo chmod +x install.sh`` before installation.
   (Feel free to create a Windows version, I will eventaually do it myself when I get to it)